outr/documenter/generated/tabledef.md

 #Mapper
-See the chapter [link name="mapper"] for more information.
+See the chapter LINK for more information.
 }

 #Column types